Bernard John McQuaid: First Vatican Council

 In late 1869, McQuaid arrived in Rome to participate in the First Vatican Council (1869-1870).
 The most important decree at the Council was that of papal infallibility.
 The doctrine stated that the pope was incapable of making a mistake on doctrine when speaking ex cathedra.

 McQuaid had theological reservations about papal infallibility and wanted the church to spend more time studying it.
 He criticize the haste to address "this most unnecessary question" at the Council.
-On April 24, 1870, McQuaid wrote to the rector of St. Patrick's Cathedral cathedral:
+On April 24, 1870, McQuaid wrote to the rector of St. Patrick's Cathedral:

 Opposed to the definition are so many Bishops of unquestionable devotion to the Holy See, who will vote [against] if it should come before them that men stop to think.
 Besides the governments of Europe are alarmed.
 They remember that Popes in the past absolved subjects from their allegiance and in many ways interfered with governments.
 Even in our country there will arise more or less difficulty on this head.
 At least politicians will try to use the difficulty against us.

 At the opening session of the Council, McQuaid and a minority of bishops petitioned Pope Pius IX to withdraw the infallibility decree; it was denied.
 The Council held a preliminary vote on the decree on July 13, 1870.
 McQuaid and 87 other bishops voted no, 451 voted yes, and 62 voted yes with conditions.
 Ahead of the scheduled final vote on July 18th, many opponents of infallibility decided to skip that session; they did not want to offend the pope by opposing his decree.
 After receiving permission to leave the Council, McQuaid left Rome the same day the decree passed.

 Back in Rochester at St. Patrick's Cathedral, McQuaid declared on August 28th, "I have now no difficulty in accepting the dogma, although to the last I opposed it."
 However, despite his public acceptance of papal infallibility, his previous opposition was not forgotten by all.
 In June 1880, McQuaid mentioned to Corrigan:"Two letters from Cardinal Simeoni indicated clearly that my adhesion to the Vatican Council can be questioned...My last letter to the Cardinal showed him plainly how I stood, but that I would not submit gracefully to the calling in question of my faith and honor at the instigation of unknown assailants."